dmgMaggieD/CountMeUp/README.md

 Based on the "points can be improved" in solution 3, I try to use multi-threads to parallel operations to reduce the response time.
 I use cocurrentHashMap instead of HashMap to allow multi-threads operate the one HashMap at the same time.
 I partition the votes list to 4 parts and create 4 threads, ensure there is one thread being responsible for each list part.
-To keep data consistency, I use atomic methods such as putIfAbsent(), and Type AtomicInteger to replace int type to operate increment and decrement by atomic methods of incrementAnGet(), decrementAndGet().
+To keep data consistency, I use atomic methods such as putIfAbsent(), and Class AtomicInteger to replace int type to operate increment and decrement by atomic methods of incrementAnGet(), decrementAndGet().

 * Performance:
 About 0.65s, which is below 1s, enhance 2.6s compared to solution 4, 2.6s compared to solution 3, 4s compared to solution 1.